 Many people swear by valerian as an anti-anxiety aid and natural sleep aid wrapped into one.
 I seem to be an outlier in that I had better results with L-theanine than I did with valerian.

 Is There a Pill to Enhance Your Brain?

 If you have been following Fit Recovery for some time, then you will be familiar with all of the brain enhancing supplements that I’ve discussed above.
-You will also be familiar with Sleep Support, which is my favorite sleep aid for occasional use and which contains all of the above supplements (including a small dose of phenibut) except for mucuna pruriens and phenibut, the latter of which is no longer available in supplement blends.
+You will also be familiar with Sleep Support, which is my favorite sleep aid for occasional use and which contains all of the above supplements except for mucuna pruriens and phenibut, the latter of which is no longer available in supplement blends.